Redi, Maharashtra: History

+Actual spiritual history of redi village is that, Redi village was found by lord Bhadnavasa and was built within one night with the help of dandekar devata on the orders of the main deity of the village goddess mauli.

+Great spiritual personalities like Pandavas Ani navnath are said to be passed through redi as there are marks kept by them still present in redi.

 Geography

 Redi is located at 15.7402346°N 73.6769342°E. It has an average elevation of 11 m.
-Areas included are Kanyal, Gavtale, Bomdojichiwadi, Varchiker.
+Areas included are Kanyal, Gavtale, Bomdojichiwadi, Sukhalbhatwadi, Mhartalewadi, Hudawadu.
 The nearest town to the village, Shiroda, is.8 km away.

 Landmarks

 The Swayambhu Shiv Temple, the Ganesha Temple, the Mauli Temple, the Rampurush Temple and the Navadurga Temple – where Goddess Durga is worshipped - are located in Red.
-The Yashwantgad Fort, Shiroda, Aravali and the Terekhol Fort are local historic monuments.
+The Yashwantgad Fort, Aravali and the Terekhol Fort are local historic monuments.

 Climate

 Redi features a tropical monsoon climate, and is warm throughout the year.
 The highest temperature in summer reaches 34 C while in winter, temperatures drop to 8 C.

 Language

 Malvani is spoken as a local language.
 Marathi, the state language, is also understood and implemented.

 Culture

 Festivals

+The biggest festival celebrated in redi village is saptah of redi village.
+Saptah is the festival celebrated for 8 days in the month of shravan.
+It is the most famous festival of the locality.